MathieuMorel62/holbertonschool-interview/README.md

 24. [**Find The Loop**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/find_the_loop): The **Find the Loop** project focuses on the detection of loops in C-chained lists.
 The main objective is to provide an effective implementation that makes it possible to locate cycles in a data structure, especially chained lists.
 This project is essential for developers working on data management algorithms, because loop detection is a fundamental operation in optimizing data paths.

+25. [**Making Change**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/making_change): The **Making Change** project aims to determine the minimum number of coins needed to reach a given amount from coins of different values.
+It highlights skills in algorithmy and optimization.
+Users will learn to design effective algorithms, manipulate lists and manage borderline cases, demonstrating the practical application of theoretical concepts in computer science.

 ------------------

 ## Contact